asksven/azure-simianarmy/SecurityMonkey/README.md

 aims at detecting security violations and vulnerabilities using Azure Security Center.

-Security is licensed unter the terms of the Apache 2.0 license (https://www.apache.org/licenses/LICENSE-2.0)

 In the future I may look into scanning apps for known framework vulnerabilities.

 `getSecurityState.ps1` scans the given enviroment for security weaknesses